Cooble/ChristmasAdventureGame/README.md

   - Generates all static content from placing items in locations to writing branching dialog
   - constant `Loc.SRC_FOLDER` stores game resource folder, defaultly is set to ChristmasGameV2

+## More info
+- At first, I started writing the game in JavaFX, let's just say that it's possibly not the optimal solution...
+- During development, I became so lazy that I wrote a level editor to create more game content easily.
+- I wrote an algorithm for entity navigation in location (finding path from A to B), so now the hero can solve any maze without players help.
+Or it can walk around a table. :D
+- Game contains simple branching dialog system, where player can pick from various questions to find out more about Santa's unfortunate fate.
+- Inventory is overloaded with all the items that could be useful.
+- You can save Santa in 1280/720 or in Fullscreen.
+- Textures have a resolution of 320/180.
+That's not a lot I know.
+Btw. the first version was in 160/90.
+- All textures drawn in GIMP (by me, unfortunately).